Quark mixing in the discrete dark matter model: The model

 The residual $Z_2$ symmetry is responsible for the stability of the lightest combination of $h_2$, $ h_3$, $A_2$ and $A_3$ which is the dark matter candidate.
-Indeed the $Z_2$-odd candidate may couple only to heavy right-handed neutrinos and not to the SM charged fermions, that are $Z_2$-even.
+Indeed the $Z_2$-odd candidate only couples to heavy right-handed neutrinos and not to the SM charged fermions, that are $Z_2$-even.
 Such a scalar dark matter candidate is potentially detectable in nuclear recoil experiments \cite{Angle:2007uj,Ahmed:2009zw}.

-The four $Z_2$-even components of the $Z_2$-even Higgs fields $\hat{H}$ and $\eta_1$ we will call $H'_0$, $H'_1$, $A'_0$ and $A_1'$ in accordance with \cite{Boucenna:2011tj}.
+We refer to the four $Z_2$-even components of the $Z_2$-even Higgs fields $\hat{H}$ and $\eta_1$ as $H'_0$, $H'_1$, $A'_0$ and $A_1'$ in accordance with \cite{Boucenna:2011tj}.
 They give rise to two scalars $H$ and $H_0$, one pseudoscalar $A_0$ and the neutral Goldstone boson of electroweak symmetry breaking.

 As mentioned above, the charged leptons and quarks transform non-trivially under the $Z_3$ subgroup of $A_4$ generated by $T$.
 The vev configuration (\ref{vev}) clearly breaks this $Z_3$.
 Still, at the tree level, quark and charged lepton masses preserve the $Z_3$ invariance thanks to the scalar charge assignments.
 As we will see in the next section $Z_3$ breaking effects appear at next to leading order (NLO) level giving rise to the quark mixing matrix.